AMSbench: A Comprehensive Benchmark for Evaluating MLLM Capabilities in AMS Circuits: Introduction

 \section{Introduction}

-The rapid advancement of large language models (LLMs) and multimodal large language models (MLLMs) has led to significant breakthroughs across diverse domains, including autonomous driving~\cite{cui2024survey}, scientific research~\cite{hao2025EMMA, yue2024mmmu}, mathematics~\cite{zhang2024mathverse, lu2023mathvista, yang2024qwen2math}, and programming~\cite{zhong2024code}.
-In the domain of Electronic Design Automation (EDA), these models have shown promise, particularly in the automated design of digital circuits~\cite{bhandari2025masalachailargescalespicenetlist}.
+The rapid advancement of large language models (LLMs) and multimodal large language models (MLLMs) has led to significant breakthroughs across diverse domains, including autonomous driving~\citep{cui2024survey}, scientific research~\citep{hao2025EMMA, yue2024mmmu}, mathematics~\citep{zhang2024mathverse, lu2023mathvista, yang2024qwen2math}, and programming~\citep{zhong2024code}.
+In the domain of Electronic Design Automation (EDA), these models have shown promise, particularly in the automated design of digital circuits~\citep{bhandari2025masalachailargescalespicenetlist}.
 On the contrary, automating analog/mixed-signal (AMS) circuit design has been a longstanding challenge for its reliance on human experience.
 Today’s AI-driven automatic AMS design still faces considerable challenges due to the scarcity of high-quality data and the intrinsic complexity of multi-modal data.
-As a result, the exploration and application of LLMs in AMS circuit design remain limited and exhibit relatively poor performance~\cite{gao2025analoggenie, lai2025analogcoder, Artisan}.
+As a result, the exploration and application of LLMs in AMS circuit design remain limited and exhibit relatively poor performance~\citep{gao2025analoggenie, lai2025analogcoder, Artisan}.
 Furthermore, current applications focus on verbal information, while AMS circuits rely on other modalities as well, such as schematics, plots, and charts.

 A primary obstacle lies in the limited capability of existing MLLMs to accurately interpret circuit schematics.
 Unlike netlists, schematics convey richer and more nuanced structural information beyond abstract connectivity.
-Recent work~\cite{tao2024amsnet, bhandari2025masalachailargescalespicenetlist} has recognized this limitation and introduced tools capable of automatically converting schematics into netlists, thereby enabling the creation of large-scale, high-quality datasets suitable for training models.
-With the recent advancements in the visual capabilities of MLLMs—such as GPT-4o~\cite{hurst2024gpt4o} and Qwen2.5~\cite{yang2024qwen2}—schematic recognition accuracy has improved significantly, laying a solid foundation for the automated analysis and design of AMS circuits.
-Despite these advancements, current applications often focus on isolated tasks—such as netlist generation~\cite{lai2025analogcoder, liu2024ampagent} and error identification~\cite{chaudhuri2025spiced+}—while lacking comprehensive evaluation frameworks.
+Recent work~\citep{tao2024amsnet, bhandari2025masalachailargescalespicenetlist} has recognized this limitation and introduced tools capable of automatically converting schematics into netlists, thereby enabling the creation of large-scale, high-quality datasets suitable for training models.
+Recent advances in the visual capabilities of MLLMs (e.g., GPT-4o~\citep{hurst2024gpt4o} and Qwen2.5~\citep{yang2024qwen2}) have significantly improved schematic recognition accuracy, laying a solid foundation for the automated analysis and design of AMS circuits.
+Despite these advancements, current applications often focus on isolated tasks---such as netlist generation~\citep{lai2025analogcoder, liu2024ampagent} and error identification~\citep{chaudhuri2025spiced+}---while lacking comprehensive evaluation frameworks.

 In particular, there has been little systematic investigation into the following three fundamental questions:

 1. How accurately can models recognize and interpret AMS circuit schematics?